Openhab-Nodes/website/content/en/developer/architecture.md

 <br><br>
 The Open Container Initiative (OCI), founded by Docker, is a Linux Foundation project to design open standards for operating-system-level virtualization, most importantly containers.</ui-tooltip.

-A set of related containers, like an openHAB X Addon, is called a *Pod*.
+A set of related containers, like an OHX Addon, is called a *Pod*.
 {{< /callout >}}

 In most cases your Addon consists of exactly one container, which runs software that is linked to `libAddon`.
 Sometimes you might require additional external services, like a database.
 This is when you have more than one container running.